 If you plan to paint or apply wall decals, do so before adding the furniture for easy access (and to let the paint smell air out!).

 When it comes to a twin pregnancy, anything can happen, from an early labor to complications you didn’t expect.
 Some twins are born pretty early, so having your bags packed will save you a ton of time.

 Even if your twins aren’t expected to arrive earlier than usual, pack your hospital bag and keep it with you so you have everything you need ready to go.
 And encourage your partner and babysitter (if you have older kids) to do the same.

 20. Stock up on household supplies

-Avoid last-minute trips to the store by stocking up on household supplies.
-Buy items like toilet paper, paper towels, toiletries, and other frequent purchases.
+Avoid last-minute trips to the store by stocking up on household supplies and must haves.
+Buy items like toilet paper (these are my favorite), toiletries, and other frequent purchases.

 21. Cook and freeze food

 You likely won’t cook fresh meals every day when the twins are born.
 One simple way to still eat nutritious food is to cook these meals now and freeze them for later (these containers work great for freezer meals).